FAQ

 What about insects and bugs?

-In the Welsh wilderness, you may encounter midges but only during twilight hours.
+- In the Welsh wilderness, you may experience midges but only during twilight hours.

 1. Bring a suitable midge repellant